 Interest is charged on all overdue rates in accordance with Section 172 of the Local Government Act 1989.
 The interest rate applied is fixed under Section 2 of the Penalty Interest Rates Act 1983, which is determined by the Minister and published by notice in the Government Gazette.
+Interest will not be charged to ratepayers that have an active financial assistance or hardship agreement with Council.

-Pensioner rebates
+Pensioner concessions

 Holders of a Centrelink or Veteran Affairs Pension Concession card or a Veteran Affairs Gold card which stipulates TPI or War Widow may claim a rebate on their sole or principal place of residence.
 Upon initial application, ongoing eligibility is maintained, unless rejected by Centrelink or the Department of Veteran Affairs during the annual verification procedure.
-Upon confirmation of an eligible pensioner concession status, the pensioner rebate is deducted from the rate account before payment is required by the ratepayer.
+Upon confirmation of an eligible pensioner concession status, an amended rate notice will be sent within 10 business days.

-With regards to new applicants, after being granted a Pensioner Concession Card (PCC), pensioners can then apply for the rebate at any time throughout the rating year.
+With regards to new applicants, after being granted a Pensioner Concession Card (PCC), pensioners can then apply for the concession at any time throughout the rating year.
 Retrospective claims up to a maximum of one previous financial year can be approved by Council on verification of eligibility criteria, for periods prior to this claims may be approved by the relevant government department.